-- Applicants to SOFIA must fill in the registration form available on the program's website. - Students may register for all offered courses or only one of them, knowing that at the end of the semester they will be granted a certificate stating that they have attended and passed the courses. - The registration fees can be paid either by an electronic payment system available in the courses' platform, or through other payment systems announced in the same platform.
+- Applicants to SOFIA must fill in the registration form available on the program's website. - · Students may register for all offered courses or only one of them, knowing that at the end of the semester they will be granted a certificate stating that they have attended and passed the courses. - The tuition fee for each course varies according to the student's residence region between 30 USD and 75 USD.
+Fees are expected to be paid by the end of the second week of the semester.
+The registration fees can be paid either by an electronic payment system available on the courses' platform, or through other payment systems announced on the same platform.